youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ## Placing modifiers

-Whenever we create new composables, having a `modifier` parameter that defaults to `Modifier` is a good practice to make the composable more reusable.
+Whenever we create new composables, having a `modifier` parameter that defaults to `com.example.sky.Modifier` is a good practice to make the composable more reusable.
 Our `BodyContent` composable already takes a modifier as a parameter.
 If we wanted to add some more extra padding to `BodyContent`, where should we place the `padding` modifier?

 We have two possibilities: